michaeljymsgutierrez/arm-js-library/README.md

         ```

 ## Root Scope Functions
 The root scope is an object that can be used to store and manage global state.
-The Root Scope Functions provide a way to manage and access the root scope of your application.
+The Root Scope Functions provide a way to manage and access it.

 * **setRootScope(rootScopeProperty, rootScopeValue)**
     * Sets a value on the root scope.